-On 6th January 2015 the Utility Regulator, in conjunction with Power NI, DETI and the Consumer Council began a review of the Power NI maximum average charge for domestic customers and small business customers consuming less than 50 MWh per annum.
-The current maximum average price has been effective from 1 July 2013.
-This review has been triggered (as part of ongoing monthly monitoring) primarily as a result of a fall in the forward gas curve which results in a lower forecast wholesale electricity price.
-Therefore, a review was initiated to establish the new maximum average charge to become effective from 1 April 2015.
+In December 2015 the Utility Regulator, in conjunction with Power NI, DETI and the Consumer Council began a review of the Power NI maximum average charge for domestic customers and small business customers consuming less than 50 MWh per annum.
+The current maximum average price has been effective from 1 April 2015.
+This review has been triggered (as part of ongoing monthly monitoring) primarily as a result of a fall in the forward gas curve which results in lower forecast wholesale electricity prices than those at the last tariff change in April 2015.
+Therefore, a review was initiated to establish the new maximum average charge to become effective from 1 April 2016.

-The new price for tariff customers on the Standard Home Energy tariff will decrease to 15.6 pence per kWh (ex VAT) from 1 April 2015.
-This represents a decrease of 9.2%.
+The new price for tariff customers on the Standard Home Energy tariff will decrease to 13.99 pence per kWh (ex VAT) from 1 April 2016.
+This represents a decrease of 10.3%.
 The tariff has been modelled and forecast over a period of 24 months.
-However, as is the usual practice, it will be kept under constant review and adjusted within that time period if required.
+However, as is the usual practice, it will be kept under constant review and adjusted within that 24 month time period if required.
 An adjustment would be necessary if changes in actual input costs (for example wholesale costs) created a significant difference between Power NI costs and revenues.
 The tariff would then need to be adjusted upwards or downwards to align costs and revenues.